 Volunteer tutors commit to tutor one learner, on a one-to-one basis, twice per week.

-Before starting as a tutor, you will receive 18 hours of Basic Literacy or English as a Second Language (ESL) training.
-Once you complete your training, LV-DAC staff will match you with a learner from our waiting list, and you and your learner will determine a convenient study schedule.
+Before starting as a tutor, you will receive free training.
+Once you complete your training, you will be certified by ProLiteracy, a credential recognized nationwide.
+Then LV-DAC staff will match you with a learner from our waiting list, and you and your learner will determine a convenient study schedule.
 LV-DAC will support you by providing necessary books and materials, additional training opportunitis, and recognition events.

 - Learners: The average learner improves one grade level after 45-55 hours of tutoring.
 Learners report increased self-esteem, reduced need for public assistance, and improved job opprotunities.

 - Families: As a parent's educational level rises, the children experience more success at school.

 - Our Communities: LV-DAC volunteer tutors provide more than 5,000 hours of individual instruction each year.
 The economic value of this service to the community is more than $94,000 annually.

 - Our Economy: Learners use the new skills they gain to improve employability and on-the-job productivity.
 As they earn higher wages, they increase buying power and tax revenues.